 The Code of Governance Compliance (Y/N) Comments: Evidence: Action needed to achieve compliance : regulatory and constitutional requirements.
 Agreement for Services Decision Making Framework and Delegations Company Secretary Management Contract with BMBC (1) The board has a robust internal control framework and has regular assurance about the effectiveness of key controls including controls to ensure compliance.
-Yes No Comments: Evidence: Internal Controls annual assurance - AGS Board Sep-24 in line with annual accounts Corporate Assurance External Audit Quarterly Financial reporting Quarterly data protection reporting Annual H&S reporting Memorandum and Articles Board Code of Conduct 23-25 Terms of References for Cttes and Board Agreement for Services Decision Making Framework and Delegations Company Secretary Action needed: By whom: By date: (2) The board has regular assurance about compliance, including those requirements relating to the health and safety of residents, other customers and employees, and to safeguarding.
-Yes No No Comments: Compliance scorecard Internal Audits External Audits H&S annual report to Board Internal control framework to Board Action needed: By whom: By date: (3) The board publishes an annual statement setting out its approach to compliance and internal control.
-Yes No □ Comments: Internal Controls Annual Statement (AGS) in the annual financial statement AGS also published as part of the board papers 4.5 Whistleblowing and confidential concerns: there are clear and well-publicised arrangements for members of staff and others associated with the organisation to raise confidential concerns with a designated non-executive member of the board (other than the chair), where these are serious concerns and cannot appropriately be raised through the usual channels, and for these to be dealt with through proportionate and independent investigation as necessary.
+Yes No Evidence: Internal Controls annual assurance - AGS Board Sep-24 in line with annual accounts Corporate Assurance External Audit Quarterly Financial reporting Quarterly data protection reporting Annual H&S reporting Memorandum and Articles Board Code of Conduct 23-25 Terms of References for Cttes and Board Agreement for Services Decision Making Framework and Delegations Company Secretary Action needed: By whom: By date: (2) The board has regular assurance about compliance, including those requirements relating to the health and safety of residents, other customers and employees, and to safeguarding.
+Yes No D Comments: Evidence: Compliance scorecard Internal Audits External Audits H&S annual report to Board Internal control framework to Board Action needed: By whom: By date: (3) The board publishes an annual statement setting out its approach to compliance and internal control.
+Yes No Comments: Evidence: Internal Controls Annual Statement (AGS) in the annual financial statement AGS also published as part of the board papers 4.5 Whistleblowing and confidential concerns: there are clear and well-publicised arrangements for members of staff and others associated with the organisation to raise confidential concerns with a designated non-executive member of the board (other than the chair), where these are serious concerns and cannot appropriately be raised through the usual channels, and for these to be dealt with through proportionate and independent investigation as necessary.
 Yes No Comments: Evidence: Whistleblowing policy (Inc Board) 2024-26 - approved by ARC and Board Aug/Sep-24 Whistleblowing officer (Exec Dir of Resources) supported by Head of Gov and Strategy Included in Annual Governance Statement Whistleblowing form on the website for tenants and public Regular team brief item - Dec-24 Quarterly requests to key managers for any reports so it can be centrally logged and reported Action needed: By whom: By date: (1) The board ensures that appropriate whistleblowing policies and procedures are in place.
-Yes No Comments: Whistleblowing policy (Inc Board) 2024-26 - approved by ARC and Board Aug/Sep-24 Whistleblowing officer (Exec Dir of Resources) supported by Head of Gov and Strategy Included in Annual Governance Statement - Sep-24 Action needed: By whom: By date: (2) The board (or an appropriate Yes ⊠ No □ Action needed:
+Yes No D Evidence: Whistleblowing policy (Inc Board) 2024-26 - approved by ARC and Board Aug/Sep-24 Whistleblowing officer (Exec Dir of Resources) supported by Head of Gov and Strategy Included in Annual Governance Statement - Sep-24 Action needed: By whom: By date: (2) The board (or an appropriate Yes  No 🗆 Action needed:

-The Code of Governance Compliance (Y/N) Evidence: Action needed to achieve compliance : Comments: committee) regularly receives an Evidence: account of matters raised under Comments: By whom: these policies, and actions taken in Included in AGS to board Sep-24 response.
-By date: (3) If a board member has concerns Yes No D Evidence: Action needed: about the board or the organisation that cannot be resolved, these Comments: Whistleblowing policy - reported to Board as part of AGS By whom: concerns are shared with the board Board Code of Conduct - approved by Board May-23 Memorandum and Articles and formally recorded.
-Agreement for Services.
-By date: Corporate Assurance
+The Code of Governance Compliance (Y/N) Comments: Evidence: Action needed to achieve compliance : committee) regularly receives an account of matters raised under these policies, and actions taken in response.
+Comments: Evidence: Included in AGS to board Sep-24 By whom: By date: (3) If a board member has concerns about the board or the organisation that cannot be resolved, these concerns are shared with the board and formally recorded.
+Yes No D Evidence: Whistleblowing policy - reported to Board as part of AGS Board Code of Conduct - approved by Board May-23 Memorandum and Articles Agreement for Services.
+Corporate Assurance Action needed: By whom: By date: